Coverage for ase / io / lammpsrun.py: 90.58%

 6from os.path import splitext

-7from typing import Any, TextIO
+7from typing import IO, Any, TextIO

 8